 Needless to say, the Swiss tax jungle may appear overwhelming for new-comers to Switzerland.
 This can result in income, wealth, or both not being reported on the Swiss tax return, unknowingly.

 Unpunished voluntary disclosure of income and assets

-Since 2010 it has been possible to make a "first" voluntary disclosure of such income and assets to the tax authorities, notably without any penalties being imposed.
-The penalties would under normal circumstances range from one-third up to three times of the evaded taxes.
+Since 2010, it has been possible to make a 'first' voluntary disclosure of such income and assets to the tax authorities, notably without any penalties being imposed.
+Under normal circumstances, the penalties would range from one-third up to three times of the evaded taxes.
 Any evaded taxes related to such disclosed income/asset including standard late payment interests are still due when disclosing such income/asset.

 The statute of limitation is 10 years, so the tax authorities expect any missed income or wealth for all relevant years to be reported.